ashleybaxter/iamashley/_posts/2019-02-18-company-founder-fit.markdown

 Two of the key themes I picked up on when doing this exercise were freedom and flexibility.
 These are important to me.

-Traveling freely and having control over my routine doesn't involve getting on planes to secure the next round of funding before cashflow bleeds dry.
+Traveling freely and having control over my routine doesn't involve getting on planes to secure the next round of funding before cash flow bleeds dry.
 That's my idea of hell.

 Building the business on my own terms—and having control over the direction I take it in—was one of my ideal outcomes.
 Because freelance premiums are small and the market isn't very large, investors may try to push me down another avenue.